 - Some programs offer residency discounts

-- Ask for Auto-pay option which can also reduce your interest
+- Ask for the Auto-pay option, which can also reduce your interest rate

-On the other hand, if you are in a position to shorten your repayment term and lower your interest rate from 7.09% to 4.39% then your interest savings using the same example with a 5-year repayment term would be $21,200.
+On the other hand, if you are in a position to shorten your repayment term and lower your interest rate from a 10-year to a 5-year term, then your interest savings can be significantly more.

 #2 Goal – REDUCE MONTHLY PAYMENT AMOUNT

-Upon entering repayment, accumulation of multiple loans at varying rates can result in a higher than comfortably affordable monthly payment and refinancing can help you to reduce your monthly expenses.
+Upon entering repayment, the accumulation of multiple loans at varying rates can result in a higher than comfortably affordable monthly payment, and refinancing can help you reduce your monthly expenses.

 In some cases, just a decrease in interest rate and selecting an equal or shorter repayment term length can reduce your monthly payment as well as reduce the total interest paid throughout the course of the loan.
 This scenario is a Win/Win.

-However, for those needing to extend their payment term in order to lower their monthly payment amount to meet there monthly budgetary needs, total interest savings over the term of the loan can decrease or even increased depending on the amount of additional payments required to payoff the loan with the extended term length.
+However, for those needing to extend their payment term in order to lower their monthly payment amount to meet their monthly budgetary needs, total interest savings over the term of the loan can decrease or even increase depending on the number of additional payments required to pay off the loan with the extended term length.